-The goal of the assignment in Part I is to analyze assigned time series in $\mathbb{R}$ and then write an essay answering the questions below.
-Make one headline in the essay for each part that you answer, e.g. "a) Introduction and Trend" and "b) Stationarity."
+The goal of the assignment in Part I is to analyze assigned time series in RStudio and then write an essay answering the questions below.
+Make one headline in the essay for each part that you answer, e.g. "a) Describe the time series and test for trend" and "b) Stationarity."
 Preferably, use a new page when you answer a new question.
-It is important that you include plots/tables that are outputs from R and the key R-commands.
+It is important that you include plots/tables that are outputs preceded by the key R-commands.
+Use "Close" column from the data.
+In case you need to convert the character format of the date in the first column, you might want to use the following (or similar) command: Ticker\$Date \(\infty \) as.
+Date(Ticker\$Date, format = "%d / %m / %Y")

-(a) Describe the time series with an appropriate plot/diagram.
+(a) Describe the time series and test for trend with an appropriate plot/diagram.
 Comment on the diagram and provide summary statistics.
+What properties of "stationarity" look like not fulfilled?
 Is there a visible trend?
 Test for the trend using simple linear regression.
 You can choose different time intervals to "prove" that the time series has extensive time periods of trends, if any.